spatie/dashboard.spatie.be/readme.md

 - [Packagist](https://packagist.org/) stars and total downloads
 - Internet up/down via WebSockets

+## How it works

+Our own [Freek Van der Herten](https://twitter.com/freekmurze) gave a talk on the dashboard at Laracon EU where he explained how the dashboard works behind the screens.
+You can watch his video [on Youtube](https://www.youtube.com/watch?v=jtB_rTh61Zo).

 ## Installation

 Install this package by running cloning this repository and install like you normally install Laravel.